Swain House Primary School

 Swain House Primary School is very experienced at including children with additional needs in extra-curricular activities and we make provision for all children to attend any of the after school clubs we offer.
 Any concerns regarding our extra-curricular activities can be discussed with our Learning Mentor – Mrs. Sarah Broadbent.
 Swain House Primary actively try to ensure that all our extra-curricular activities are adapted for children’s specific needs.
 All pupils with Special Educational Needs and Disabilities are invited to participate fully in school trips, four residential visits, extra-curricular clubs, art endeavours, sports teams and school committees (e.g. our School Council).
 Swain House Primary School Breakfast Club, After-School Club and Extra Club also offer inclusive and high quality provision before and after school.
 They too are very experienced at including children with additional needs in all activities.

 Swain House Primary is a host school for the Service.
-Our resourced provision is called an Additionally Resourced Centre (ARC).
-Deaf and Hearing Impaired pupils are admitted to the ARC from across Bradford.
-In addition to the mainstream school staff pupils are taught for some of their timetable by specialist staff.
+Deaf and Hearing Impaired pupils are admitted to the Resourced Provision (RP) from across Bradford.
+In addition to the mainstream school, staff pupils are taught for some of their timetable by specialist staff.
 This extra provision means that additional training and advice for parents, pupils and staff can be offered within an environment which has acoustic advantages and facilities.

 How does Swain House Primary School consult and work with parents and pupils?